 Sub-components and inheritance of the Engee physical Modeling language

-In this article we will look at how using the physical modeling language Engee it is possible to build more complex models by assembling from sub-components.
+This article discusses how using the physical modeling language Engee it is possible to build more complex models by assembling from sub-components.
 This mechanism allows you to organize a hierarchy of elements, make models reusable and more compact.

 Component inheritance

-Sometimes a new component is very similar to an existing one, and there is no point in rewriting everything anew.
-To do this, the physical modeling language Engee uses the construction @extend, which allows you to inherit variables and equations from another physical component.
+Sometimes a new component is very similar to an existing one, and there is no point in rewriting the entire component.
+To do this, the Engee physical modeling language uses the construction @extend which allows you to inherit variables and equations from another physical component.

 @extend Branch